FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Workflow/Phishing Playbook workflow.md

 Continuing with Phishing playbook, stage 3.2
 ```
 3.2 Send a short notice of vigiliance for phishing email to production organization members.
+In order pre-emptively stop/slow propagation.
+Reinforce employee risk awareness.

 ```Made with AI
 Header: Suspected phishing email circulating within our network